openhab/openhab1-addons/bundles/binding/org.openhab.binding.mailcontrol/README.md

-## Introduction
+# MailControl Binding

-MailControl binding provides possibility to receive commands sent via email in JSON format.
+This binding provides possibility to receive commands sent via email in JSON format.

+> NOTE: This binding needs close review; please use caution.

 Commands of the following types can be sent: